kfl62/serial_demo/README.md

-# The only public page
+#### Playing around :)
-Playing around, a server wich handles serial port communication, authorizes stuff persisted in a SQlite db and a web interface Sinatra
+Just a server wich handles serial port communication, authorizes stuff persisted in a SQlite db and a web interface Sinatra